Terms and conditions

 7. Return the products – Withdrawal from the contract with no reason

-The buyer is entitled to withdraw from the contract without giving a reason within 14 days from the date of receipt of goods.
+The buyer is entitled to withdraw from the contract without giving a reason within 14 days from the date of receiving the goods.
 Only the consumer can exercise this right.

-Goods shall be deemed to have been received by the buyer at the moment when the buyer or a third party (other than the carrier) designated by the buyer accepts all parts of the ordered goods, or if (a) the goods ordered by the buyer in a single order are delivered separately, at the moment of acceptance of the last item delivered; (b) supplies the delivery of several parts or pieces; by the time of receipt of the last delivered part or last item, (c) supplies the goods repeatedly for a specified period, at the time of receipt of the first goods provided.
+The goods are considered as received by the buyer at the moment when the buyer or a third party (other than the carrier) designated by the buyer accepts all parts of the ordered goods, or if (a) the goods ordered by the buyer in a single order are delivered separately, at the moment of acceptance of the last item delivered; (b) supplies the delivery of several parts or pieces; by the time the last delivered part or last item is received, (c) supplies the goods repeatedly for a specified period, at the time of receipt of the first goods provided.

 The buyer may withdraw from the contract, the subject of which is the delivery of goods, even before the start of the withdrawal period begins.